Who Makes Things Happen?

 Email Subject: Requesting an update to the Rowany website

-Area To Update: <which part of the web site you would like the information added to, e.g. A&S events, Combat news>
+Area To Update: <which part of the site the information relates to, e.g. A&S events>

-Desired Heading: <let us know what heading / subject would you like the update to have>
+Desired Heading: <what heading / subject would you like the update to have>

-Details: <let us know all the information related to the update, this includes dates, times, maps and all sorts of other useful details>
+Details: <all the info!
+Include dates, times, maps and all other useful details>

 The PDF format provides a method for sending exact page layout, fonts and graphics ready for viewing and printing in a format that is independent to the specifics of your computer.
 This is different to Word and OpenOffice documents which rely heavily on the fonts installed on your computer, as well as the finer details of your printers and their settings in order to lay out and display text.
 A PDF will look the same on any computer, irrespective of fonts installed, the operating system or the software in use.